ninabarzh/ipa/content/en/docs/workshops/_index.md

 description: "Everything you need to run your own PowerOn workshop/build-a-thon/choose-your-own-pace-day."
 ---

 Want to bring digital safety to life in your community?
 This is where you start.
-Whether you're part of a shelter, a support group, or just someone who sees the need—PowerOn is designed to be easy to run, adapt, and repeat.
+Whether you're part of a shelter, a support group, or just someone who sees the need, PowerOn is designed to be easy to run, adapt, and repeat.

 In this section, you’ll find: